Changing

 |

-| Begin looking at supply alternatives well in advance of your change notice deadline |
+Begin looking at supply alternatives well in advance of your change notice deadline |

 To ensure sufficient time to choose among potential options, it is prudent to start your investigation of onsite gas supply alternatives two to three years in advance of the end of your supply period.
 Your contract with your current industrial gas supplier requires substantial advance notice if you wish to terminate the contract.
 In addition, your current supplier will normally have a "last look" opportunity to match a competitive offer.
 Until you have been officially notified that your current supplier will not match or beat your best competitive offer, you cannot assume that another supplier will, in fact, be able to become your new supplier.
 Defining the optimal system design parameters for the system that will serve you for the next ten years or so, and getting definitive proposals from potential suppliers takes at least a few months.
 Selecting the most attractive competitive option and obtaining an official "last look" review and response from your current supplier may take several more months.
 While it will depend on the size and complexity of the system you need, for planning purposes you should assume it will take any supplier at least a year, and, for larger systems, more likely, a year and a half, to perform final system design and site engineering, equipment procurement, installation and start-up of a new onsite supply system.
-Starting two and a half years prior to the end of your current supply period is not too early.
-It is your best insurance against running out of time and being forced to accept an inferior offer that you will have to live with for many years. . |
+Starting two and a half years prior to the end of your current supply period is not "too early" - it is prudent.
+It is your best insurance against running out of time and being forced to accept an inferior offer that you and your company will have to live with for many years. |

 Confirm the termination dates and notice periods for existing contracts |